Why is underinsurance a problem?

 In the case of buildings insurance, index linking typically relates to the rebuild costs of a property, which includes the labour and professional services that are required to rebuild the property, on top of inflation.

-Due to a number of factors, index linking has increased rapidly since the beginning of 2022, when it was around four to five per cent.
+Due to a number of factors, index linking increased rapidly at the beginning of 2022, when it was around four to five per cent peaking at 18.2% by October 2022.
+This affected landlords because landlord insurance covers the cost of rebuilding the property if it is damaged beyond repair.

 This is due to other factors which include: